ZhiwenShao/AC2D/README.md

 # AC2D
-This repository implements the training and testing of AC2D for [Facial Action Unit Detection by Adaptively Constraining Self-Attention and Causally Deconfounding Sample](https://arxiv.org/pdf/2410.01251.pdf).
-The repository offers the implementation of the paper in PyTorch
+This repository implements the training and testing of AC2D for [Facial Action Unit Detection by Adaptively Constraining Self-Attention and Causally Deconfounding Sample](https://arxiv.org/pdf/2410.01251.pdf) in PyTorch

 # Getting Started
 ## Installation